Joe Grayson: Barrow

-Loan to Dundee

 On 9 August 2022, Grayson joined Scottish Championship side Dundee on a season-long loan.
 He made his debut 3 days later in a home win over Arbroath.
 Grayson scored his first goal for Dundee against Inverness Caledonian Thistle on 17 September 2022.
 On 18 January 2023, Grayson returned to his parent club after his loan was terminated.

-Loan to Stockport County

 On 1 February 2023, Grayson was confirmed to have joined Stockport County on loan until the end of the season, with the clubs having beaten the previous day's deadline.

+He was released by Barrow at the end of the 2022–23 season.

+Gateshead

+In July 2023, Grayson joined Hartlepool United on trial.
+In August 2023 he signed for Gateshead.
+Grayson played in Gateshead's FA Trophy final victory over Solihull Moors in May 2024.
+On 5 July 2024, Gateshead announced that Grayson had signed a two-year extension to his contract, keeping him with the Tynesiders until 2026.
+Grayson scored his first goal for Gateshead on 30 November in a league draw away to Braintree Town.

 Style of play

 Grayson was described by Blackburn Rovers as "a classy left-footed midfielder with a great delivery from set-plays".
 He can also play as a defender, and Grimsby Town manager Michael Jolley described him as somebody who "is versatile to play in several different positions and adds further strength, balance and competition to our squad".